ckuijjer/hello-apollo-link/README.md

 To play with this

-Create a `.env.local` in the root folder containing a [GitHub Personal access token](https://github.com/settings/tokens)
+Create a `.env.local` in the root folder containing a [GitHub Personal access token](https://github.com/settings/tokens).
+It only needs the _public_repo_ scope.

 ```
 REACT_APP_PERSONAL_ACCESS_TOKEN=XXX